Administrative Supplements to Research Grants and Cooperative Agreements

 - To prepare and disseminate materials concerning the project and for the purpose of ensuring that important findings from the project are made widely available in a timely and effective manner.

-Administrative supplement requests are not peer reviewed and are reviewed as they are received.
+Administrative supplement requests are reviewed internally by NIMH staff.
 Please note that supplements are awarded in rare circumstances and based on availability of funds.

 NIMH accepts and reviews administrative supplement applications on a continuous basis until April 1 of each fiscal year (FY).
-In accordance with NIH submission policies, when April 1 falls on a weekend, Federal holiday, or Washington, DC area Federal office closure (see NOT-OD-17-041), the application deadline is automatically extended to the next business day.
-Generally, administrative supplement applications received after the April 1 submission date will not be considered for funding until the next fiscal year.
+In accordance with NIH submission policies , when April 1 falls on a weekend, Federal holiday , or Washington, DC area Federal office closure (see NOT-OD-17-041 ), the application deadline is automatically extended to the next business day.
+Administrative supplement applications received after the April 1 submission date will not be considered for funding until the next fiscal year, unless specified otherwise in a NOFO.
 Earlier submission is strongly encouraged.

 For specific questions regarding eligibility or questions about the science to be proposed, please contact the program official assigned to the parent grant.